16 High-Calorie Foods For Your Picky Toddler

 High Calorie Foods For Toddlers To Gain Weight

-Your toddler needs a healthy and balanced diet to gain weight.
+Your toddler needs to follow a healthy and balanced diet chart for toddlers to gain weight.
 You might despair at your toddler’s small appetite.
 But remember that they have a small stomach.
 It is difficult for them to get all the calories from three major meals.
 So, you need to ensure that they also get healthy snacks and nutrient-dense foods throughout the day.
 If you are confused about what to feed your little one, try this food guide.
 It lists all the high-energy healthy foods for toddlers.

 Your growing child’s diet must include (3):